ztwww2222/cfxhttp/docs/en.md

 Please help me improve this document.

-This script is used for deploying vless proxy on Cloudflare workers.
+This script is used to deploy vless proxy to Cloudflare workers.

 #### Usage
  1. Pre-requirment: have a domain managed by Cloudflare.